About The Archives

 The Archives & Special Collections collects, preserves, and makes available primary and secondary materials that document the history of the campus since 1973 when NYU moved back to Greenwich Village and the campus officially became Bronx Community College (BCC).
 Through its collections, the Archives will not only chronicle the history and academic achievements of the campus, but it will also promote awareness of the diverse ethnic and cultural history of its student body and the local Bronx community that it serves.
 Our mission to acquire and preserve materials is coupled with a commitment to outreach and access.

-Currently, the repository for the College include records from 1957 to present; Board of Trustees minutes, yearbooks, college catalogs, blueprints, photographs, correspondence and office files relevant to the history of the College.
+Currently, the repository for the College include records from 1957 to the present; Board of Trustees minutes, yearbooks, college catalogs, blueprints, photographs, correspondence and office files relevant to the history of the College.
 The collection also contains the Records of the Hall of Fame of Great Americans, as well as BCC faculty papers.

 Pending the development of a comprehensive Records Retention Schedule, the following types of materials should be regularly deposited in the Archives: